BUS-325 Principles of Management3

-A study of managerial decision making and how analytic frameworks are used to support decisions.
+A study of managerial decision-making and how analytic frameworks are used to support decisions.
 Topics include decision modeling, forecasting, linear programming, and statistical quality control.
-Extensive use of computers.

 BUS-357 Organizational Behavior3

-The application of behavioral science theory and methods to better understand and management individual and group behavior in organizations.
+The application of behavioral science theory and methods to better understand and manage individual and group behavior in organizations.

 BUS-358 Human Resource Management3